 Negotiate price and possible discounts

-As you prepare yourself for your closing call, one of the most important information you must have already with you is the maximum possible discount.
+As you prepare yourself for your closing call, one of the most important information you must already have with you is the maximum possible discount.

 Go over the purchasing process one more time*